DeathStar3/varicity-experiment/artifact-submission-files/INSTALL.md

 More details about the analyzed projects and their definition are given in the "Using symfinder on your project" section in the README present in the artifact's root directory.

-*Note:* The Docker images are automatically downloaded by Docker with the tag `vissoft2021` if they are not found on the host system.
+*Note:* The Docker images are automatically downloaded by Docker with the tag `ist` if they are not found on the host system.
 If an image is not found, you can download it manually with the `docker pull` command

 Example:
 ```
-docker pull deathstar3/symfinder-fetcher:vissoft2021
+docker pull deathstar3/symfinder-fetcher:ist
 ```

 ### Building symfinder